ultrasaw/lambda_alerting/README.md

 - Terraform initialization output is not cached, leading to longer job initialization times in GitHub Actions jobs.

 Ingress rules monitoring:
-- Non-private IP range: For simplicity sake, Ingress of Security Groups will be monitored for TCP/UDP ports exposed to 0.0.0.0/0 only; this might not equate to a non-private IP range definition of IETF.
+- Non-private IP range: For simplicity sake, ingress of Security Groups will be monitored for TCP/UDP ports exposed to 0.0.0.0/0 only; this might not equate to a non-private IP range definition of IETF.
 See [Reserved IP ranges](https://en.wikipedia.org/wiki/Reserved_IP_addresses).
 - AWS Config utilizes a managed Rule to check for 0.0.0.0/0 ingress; this rule does not specify who changed the Security Group ingress configuration, only the **account** in which the Security Group became non-compliant.
 Alternatives:
-    - Use CloudTrail instead of AWS Config to alert on any SG Ingress rule change.
-This event will provide an IAM userName asssociated with the change, but an additional processing step, e.g. a Lambda function, will be needed to filter all Ingress events and then trigger the main Lambda function only when a port was opened to 0.0.0.0/0.
+    - Use CloudTrail instead of AWS Config to alert on any SG ingress rule change.
+This event will provide an IAM userName asssociated with the change, but an additional processing step, e.g. a Lambda function, will be needed to filter all ingress events and then trigger the main Lambda function only when a port was opened to 0.0.0.0/0.
     - Use a custom Rule with AWS Config that can be defined using Guard DSL.
 This option is enticing but it was dropped due to the additional time overhead for the implementation.